giantjs/giant-developer-guide/src/entities.md

         });
 ```

 The event's `sender` for entity events holds the associated entity key.
-Event instance properties `beforeNode` and `afterNode` are specific to entity change events, implemented by the `EntityChangeEvent` class.
+Event instance properties `beforeNode` and `afterNode` are specific to entity change events, implemented by the `$entity.EntityChangeEvent` class.

-With the above event subscription in place, here's what we'd get for updating a single field:
+With the above event subscription in place, here's what we'd get by updating a single field:

 ```js
 'user/2/firstName'.toField().setValue("Jen");
 // entity changed: user/2/firstName undefined Jen
 ```

-Setting the same value again would not trigger another event.
+Setting the same value again (based on strict equality) would not trigger another event.

-As entity keys are evented, one may subscribe to entity events on keys, too:
+Entity key classes are evented, which means they offer simplified means for subscribing to entity events.

 ```js
 'user/2/firstName'.toFieldKey()